ErpNetDocs/tech/advanced/calculated-attributes/index.md

 They're defined like formulas.

-<br> When the value of a calculated attribute is requested, it's calculated "on the fly", in **real-time**.
+When the value of a calculated attribute is requested, it's calculated "on the fly", in **real-time**.

 > [!NOTE]
 >